Our Learning Philosophy

 Reading through notes, watching an explanation, getting an answer and moving on - these feel productive, and they're not useless.
 But the memory formed this way is fragile.
 It tends to fade quickly and doesn't transfer well to new problems.

-The reason is that passive learning doesn't require you to reconstruct anything.
-You're recognizing information as it's presented to you, not retrieving it from your own understanding.
-Recognition and recall are very different cognitive processes, and only one of them builds the kind of knowledge that's actually useful when you face something new.
+The reason is that passive learning does not require you to reconstruct anything.
+You are recognizing information as it is presented to you, not retrieving it from your own understanding.
+Recognition and recall are very different abilities, and only one of them builds the kind of knowledge that is useful when you face something new.

 Explaining forces understanding

-When you have to explain something - even imperfectly, even out loud to no one in particular - you have to construct the idea from what you actually know.
-You can't fake it the way you can when you're reading and nodding along.
+When you have to explain something - even imperfectly, even out loud to no one in particular - you have to construct the idea from what you know.
+You cannot fake it the way you can when you are reading and nodding along.
 Gaps become obvious, both to you and to the tutor.

 This is why TutorThings asks you to explain before it offers help.
-Not to be difficult, not as a test - but because the act of reaching for an explanation, even an incomplete one, is where real understanding forms.
+Not to be difficult, not as a test - but because the act of reaching for an explanation, even an incomplete one, is where understanding starts to form.

 Voice makes this easier

-TutorThings is voice-first because voice is the most natural medium for this kind of thinking out loud.
+TutorThings keeps learner sessions voice-led and off the keyboard because voice is the most natural medium for this kind of thinking out loud.

 The tutor follows your reasoning, not a script

-There's no fixed sequence of steps or predetermined lesson plan.
-The conversation follows what you're actually saying.
+There is no fixed sequence of steps or predetermined lesson plan.
+The conversation follows what you are saying.
 If you explain something clearly, the tutor moves forward.
-If your explanation reveals a gap, the tutor focuses there - not with a lecture, but with a question that points you toward what you're missing.
+If your explanation reveals a gap, the tutor focuses there - not with a lecture, but with a question that points you toward what you are missing.

 Support adjusts in real time.
 When you're moving well, the tutor backs off.
 When you're stuck, hints get more specific.
 When an explanation isn't landing, a different angle or example is offered.
 The goal is to give just enough support to keep you moving, then pull back as soon as you can lead again.